writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 ## Implementing Custom Styles

 To apply custom styles to the **RocketDoc Embedded UX** component, define the desired CSS variables in your stylesheet.
 These variables will override the default styles provided by the component.

+## Customizing the Embedded UX Component

+To tailor the **RocketDoc Embedded UX** Component to match your brand's look and feel, follow the steps below:

+1. **Submit Your Style Preferences**:
+   - Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddJPPg0onclKYf2IIyRehCYwlTtlcogXXXxo0ZlwtZLd3ZZQ/viewform?fbzx=5836941555539130795) with your desired styles, including colors, logos, and button corner radius.

+2. **Create a Request in the Partner Portal**:
+   - Once your style preferences are ready, submit a customization request through the [partner portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).

+These steps will ensure that the **RocketDoc Embedded UX** reflects your brand’s identity and provides a consistent user experience across your platform.